 The standard streams for input, output, and error

-In computer science, a stream is a sequence of data elements made available over time.
+In computer science, a stream is a sequence of potentially unlimited data elements made available over time.
 A stream can be thought of as items on a conveyor belt being processed one at a time rather than in large batches.
+Streams are processed differently from batch data.

-Streams are processed differently from batch data – normal functions cannot operate on streams as a whole, as they have potentially unlimited data, and formally, streams are codata (potentially unlimited), not data (which is finite).
-Functions that operate on a stream, producing another stream, are known as filters, and can be connected in pipelines, analogously to function composition.
-Filters may operate on one item of a stream at a time, or may base an item of output on multiple items of input, such as a moving average.
+Functions that operate on a stream producing another stream are known as filters and can be connected in pipelines in a manner analogous to function composition.
+Filters may operate on one item of a stream at a time or may base an item of output on multiple items of input such as a moving average.

 Examples